serailaction/serailaction.github.io/_posts/2016-03-13-DfT-TfL-Consultation-Bexley.md

 That was the day the prospectus asking for feedback on the proposals was released.

 No decision was made, despite a lot of the press citing that TfL <b>will</b> take over.
-Which a lot of people, including myself, took as given.
+Which a lot of people, including myself at the time, took as given.

 However, you would think that someone on the Greater London Authority would be able to tell the difference?